MicrosoftDocs/Viva/Viva/learning/sfsf-manage-permissions.md

 # Manage permissions for SAP SuccessFactors

 You can synchronize permissions applied using assignment profile on courses in SuccessFactors within Viva Learning application.
-If a user is restricted to a certain course in SuccessFactors, then that user won't be able to view, search, or consume the same course within Viva Learning.
+If a user is restricted to a certain course in SuccessFactors, then that user isn't able to view, search, or consume the same course within Viva Learning.
 This is a one-way sync from SuccessFactors into Viva Learning.

-## Pre-requisites for catalog permissions sync
+## Prerequisites for catalog permissions sync

 - Viva Suite or Viva Learning license is required to set up SAP SuccessFactors integration with Viva Learning.
 Any Microsoft 365 subscription that has Exchange Online and SharePoint Online supports groups.
 That includes the Business Essentials and Business Premium plans, and the Enterprise E1, E3, and E5 plan.